stanfordpython/python-handouts/installing-python-linux.md

 ### Installing with `apt-get` (Ubuntu, Debian)

 `apt-get` is Linux's Advanced Package Tool, and is very useful for installing, managing, upgrading, and removing packages on Debian, Ubuntu, and a few other Linux distributions.
-It looks like `apt-get` doesn't have a Python3.7 package, so you will have to install whatever the latest version of Python is.
+We'll use [Felix Krull's PPA](https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa) to install specific Python versions.

 ```
+$ sudo add-apt-repository ppa:deadsnakes/ppa
+$ sudo apt-get update
-$ sudo apt-get install python3
+$ sudo apt-get install python3.7
 ```

+On Debian, we'll just have to `sudo apt-get install python3` and hope for the best.
+Also note that this might install a different version of Python 3.7 (e.g. Python 3.7.1), but we won't worry about that here.

 ### Installing with `yum` (RedHat, CentOS)

 Other Linux distributions use a different package manager, `yum`.
 We don't have any test devices with these Linux distributions, so you're on your own here.
-There is a reasonably good tutorial for CentOS [here](https://www.digitalocean.com/community/tutorials/how-to-install-python-3-and-set-up-a-local-programming-environment-on-centos-7) and
+There is a reasonably good tutorial for CentOS [here](https://www.digitalocean.com/community/tutorials/how-to-install-python-3-and-set-up-a-local-programming-environment-on-centos-7).

 ### Other Linux package managers